 This is the vision that VeeMee started to implement in 2017.
-Being a participant and driver of change that will result in digitized agriculture and a happier, freer and healthier society and market is our mission.
+Being a participant and driver of change that will result in digitized agriculture and a happier, freer and healthier society and the market is our mission.
 Since January 2019, we have processed more than 1,500 tons of goods and saved more than 600 tons of food from being thrown away with a measurable and concrete reduction in CO2 emissions.

 In case you didn’t know by now, our WeeMee platform brings manufacturers visibility, transparency and brand building.
-It provides consumers with a transparent insight into the traceability of fresh food.
+It provides consumers with transparent insight into the traceability of fresh food.
 In short: we reveal to you WHAT you serve to your children at the plate.
-In our database there are more than 150 products and 1400 manufacturers that have their own PID profile.
+In our database, there are more than 150 products and 1400 manufacturers that have their own PID profiles.
 It is up to you to put the camera on the QR code from the product declaration in Interspar, Konzum, Tommy, Lidl, Metro or Plodine and you will find out where the melon or the prosciutto you are buying comes from.

 P.S this combination is par excellence! ☺ Don’t forget to try it!

-The platform is intended for all market stakeholders in direct contact with the placement of fresh food: producers – farmers, buyers, sellers – shopping centers and, finally, end customers – consumers.
+The platform is intended for all market stakeholders in direct contact with the placement of fresh food: producers – farmers, buyers, sellers – shopping centres and, finally, end customers – consumers.
 Including food preparation and quality control, packaging, transport, storage… we took the issue of food traceability, and the strategy “From farm to fork” seriously.
 And you?
 Because agriculture is the foundation of the economy, and this pandemic crisis has significantly made us aware of the importance of domestic production and the availability and transparency of food.

-Just imagine that we succeed in these intentions, so that in 2030 the hamburger does not look like we all know it, greasy and in pastries that were previously frozen, with meat of suspicious origin and onion treated with pesticides.
+Just imagine that we succeed in these intentions, so that in 2030 the hamburger does not look like we all know it, greasy and in pastries that were previously frozen, with the meat of suspicious origin and onion treated with pesticides.

-Imagine, instead, being served fresh, not frozen, pastries from a local bakery (perhaps our neighbor’s), which they will prepare from homegrown wheat; meat that also contains vegetable proteins or those that come from other animal sources such as insects (to regulate red meat consumption); onions that have not been treated with pesticides; ajvar, tartar or ketchup with reduced salt, sugar and other unhealthy ingredients.
+Imagine, instead, being served fresh, not frozen, pastries from a local bakery (perhaps our neighbour’s), which they will prepare from homegrown wheat; meat that also contains vegetable proteins or those that come from other animal sources such as insects (to regulate red meat consumption); onions that have not been treated with pesticides; ajvar, tartar or ketchup with reduced salt, sugar and other unhealthy ingredients.
 Imagine!
 Then everyone could enjoy the food, without remorse and aware of what we are eating.